int-brain-lab/iblvideo/README.md

 # IBL video processing pipeline

-This README details how to set up an environment that uses Lightning Pose for pose estimation.
+This README details how to set up an environment that uses Lightning Pose for pose estimation and Lightning Action for action segmentation.
 You can find the README for pose estimation with DLC [here](README_DLC.md).

 ## Video acquisition in IBL